dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-admin/projects.md

 ### Restricted View Settings Operations

 Operates on the following properties:
- - `knora-base:projectRestrictedViewSize` - takes the IIIF size value
+ - `knora-admin:projectRestrictedViewSize` - takes the IIIF size value
- - `knora-base:projectRestrictedViewWatermark` - takes the path to the watermark image. **Currently not used.**
+ - `knora-admin:projectRestrictedViewWatermark` - takes the path to the watermark image. **Currently not used.**

 #### Get the restricted view settings: